stevekuznetsov/expo/docs/pages/tutorial/image-picker.md

 The `result` object provides the local `uri` of the selected image.
 Let's take this value from the image picker and use it to show the selected image in the app.

-Modify the **App.js** file in following steps:
+Modify the **App.js** file in the following steps:

-- Declare a state variable called `selectedImage` using [`React.useState`](https://reactjs.org/docs/hooks-state.html).
+- Declare a state variable called `selectedImage` using [`useState`](https://reactjs.org/docs/hooks-state.html) hook from React.
 This state variable is used to hold the URI of the selected image.
-- Updating the `pickImageHandler` method to save the image URI in the `selectedImage` state variable.
+- Update the `pickImageHandler` method to save the image URI in the `selectedImage` state variable.
-- Then, pass the `selectedImage` as a prop to the ImageViewer component.
+- Then, pass the `selectedImage` as a prop to the `ImageViewer` component.

 <!-- prettier-ignore -->
 ```js